-- O Blood tests.
+- Blood tests.
 To check red blood cell, white blood cell and platelet counts.
 Blood tests are also used to look for other signs of disease. - Bone marrow tests.
-Bone marrow aspiration and bone marrow biopsy look for NHL cells in the bone marrow (See Figure 4 on page 28) Bone marrow aspiration and bone marrow biopsy are two tests that may be done in the doctor's office or in a hospital.
-These tests are often done at the same time. - o A bone marrow aspiration removes a certain amount of fluid from the bone marrow. - o A bone marrow biopsy is done with a slightly larger needle and removes a portion of solid bone.
+Bone marrow aspiration and bone marrow biopsy look for NHL cells in the bone marrow (See Figure 4 Bone Marrow Aspiration and Biopsy on page 29). - Bone marrow aspiration and bone marrow biopsy are two tests that may be done in the doctor's office or in a hospital.
+These tests are often done at the same time. - A bone marrow aspiration removes a certain amount of fluid from the bone marrow. - A bone marrow biopsy is done with a slightly larger needle and removes a portion of solid bone.

 Some patients are awake for this procedure.
 Medication may be used to numb the body area where the procedure will take place.
-This is usually the area near the patient's hip bone.
+This is usually the area in the back of the patient's pelvic bone.
 Some patients are given a drug and sedated (asleep) for the procedure.